pingcap/docs-cn/experimental-features.md

 + [Disable Titan](/storage-engine/titan-configuration.md#disable-titan-experimental) (Introduced in v4.0)
 + [Titan Level Merge](/storage-engine/titan-configuration.md#level-merge-experimental) (Introduced in v4.0)
-+ TiFlash supports distributing the new data of the storage engine on multiple hard drives to share the I/O pressure.
-(Introduced in v4.0)
 + Divide Regions are divided into buckets.
 [Buckets are used as the unit of concurrent query](/tune-region-performance.md#use-bucket-to-increase-concurrency) to improve the scan concurrency.
 (Introduced in v6.1.0)
 + TiKV introduces [API V2](/tikv-configuration-file.md#api-version-new-in-v610).
 (Introduced in v6.1.0)